Bootstrap core Habitat packages

 Generate a personal access token

-You need a personal access token in your Habitat On-Prem Builder deployment to bootstrap the core
+You need a personal access token in your Habitat On-Prem Builder deployment to bootstrap the core packages and authenticate with the hab client.

 If you don’t already have a token, generate one: